 Attracting An Abundance Of Bees

-My favourite thing about this plant is the amount of Bees it attracts.
+My favorite thing about this plant is the amount of Bees it attracts.
 During the summer months of June and July, Purple Marshwort produces masses of maroon coloured flowers that look a little bit like miniature Wild Roses.
-These small flowers are a favourite of Bees, Hoverflies and various other pollinating insects.
+These small flowers are a favorite of Bees, Hover flies and various other pollinating insects.

 I strongly recommend Potentilla Palustris as an essential, native marginal pond plant, and especially if you are a Bee Keeper!